 How many puzzle questions do you know by heart?
-Below you will find 5 good websites to add something new into your selection of questions for team building games.
+Below you will find 5 good websites to add something new into your selection of questions and riddles for team building games.
 Also, these might give you the inspiration to create some of your own original puzzles, brainteasers, riddles, or even lateral thinking questions.
-Previously we have discussed how to create quality questions for team building games and scavenger hunts.
-With some experience, making up fact questions is fairly easy.
+Previously, we have discussed how to create quality questions for team building games and scavenger hunts.
+With some experience, creating factual questions is fairly easy.
 Also, composing the best questions of all – location based questions about surroundings, buildings, people, or nature is quite simple.

-3) http://goodriddlesnow.com/hard-riddles claims to have some of the world’s hardest riddles.
+3) This page claims to have some of the world’s hardest riddles – use them for your team building games to see if they’re actually that hard.
 You can find some math and poetic ones there also.
-For example, What building has the most stories? : )
+For example, “What building has the most stories?”.

-5) Brainden has nice content like “Einsteins riddle” and kudos for a nice looking website!
+5) Brainden has nice content like “Einstein’s riddle” and kudos for a nice looking website!

 You might also be interested in our blog post with an overview of 5 resources for team building exercises and icebreakers.